jedisct1/libsodium-doc/password_hashing/default_phf.md

 This function verifies that `str` is a valid password verification string (as generated by `crypto_pwhash_str()`) for `passwd` whose length is `passwdlen`.

-`str` has to be zero-terminated.
+`str` must be zero-terminated.

-It returns `0` if the verification succeeds, and `-1` on error.
+It returns `0` if the verification succeeds and `-1` on error.

 ```c
 int crypto_pwhash_str_needs_rehash(const char str[crypto_pwhash_STRBYTES],
                                    unsigned long long opslimit, size_t memlimit);
 ```

-Check if a password verification string `str` matches the parameters `opslimit` and `memlimit`, and the current default algorithm.
+Check if a password verification string `str` matches the parameters `opslimit`, `memlimit`, and the current default algorithm.

-The function returns `1` if the string appears to be correct, but doesn't match the given parameters.
+The function returns `1` if the string appears to be correct but doesn't match the given parameters.
 In that situation, applications may want to compute a new hash using the current parameters the next time the user logs in.

 The function returns `0` if the parameters already match the given ones.

 It returns `-1` on error.
-If it happens, applications may want to compute a correct hash the next time the user logs in.
+If this happens, applications may want to compute a correct hash the next time the user logs in.

 ## Guidelines for choosing the parameters